 Many labs are interested in cross-species comparisons, especially contrasting human nuclear receptor activity to common laboratory animals.
 Determining a drug candidate’s cross-activity with human xenobiotic-sensing receptors provides important early indications of that drug’s potential for downstream drug-drug interactions.
 With animal studies required by the FDA, selecting the animal model that provides the most representative human-surrogate is critical to assessing a potential drug’s likelihood or unwanted effects.
 Cell-based assay models are crucial to help make this determination prior to entering ADMET studies.

-With more than 20 ortholog assays - including rat, mouse, dog, and monkey - available as kits and/or services, and others available for custom development, INDIGO helps researchers screen the right animal, before trial.
+With more than 20 ortholog assays - including rat, mouse, dog, monkey, and zebrafish - available as kits and/or services, and others available for custom development, INDIGO helps researchers screen the right animal, before trial.

 INDIGO’s nuclear receptor reporter assay panels contain all materials needed to perform either 32 or 48 assays for each receptor included.
 PPAR, RAR, and RXR Panels are available in a 3x32-well format; ER, LXR, and TR Panels are in a 2x48-well format, all designed to fully utilize a single 96-well plate.
 All reagents are supplied with sufficient extra volume to accommodate the needs of performing separate groups of assays.
 When screening a smaller number of compounds against all variants of a receptor, INDIGO’s Assay Panel kits allow researchers to save time, cost, and risk by screening against multiple receptors in one easy-to-use kit.